5 LASIK Questions for People with Myopia

 Top 5 Questions People with Myopia Have About LASIK

 It can be a major commitment to finally make the choice to have LASIK, but if you have myopia (also known as nearsightedness), it may be worth it.
-Myopia is the most common refractive vision issue, affecting around 30% of the population of the U.S. You probably already know that glasses and contacts can be inconvenient, and the idea of waking up with completely clear vision sounds attractive, but is it too good to be true?
+Myopia is the most common refractive vision issue, affecting around 30% of the population of the U.S. You probably already know that glasses and contacts can be inconvenient, and the idea of waking up with a completely clear vision sounds attractive, but is it too good to be true?

 Naturally, you’re going to have questions before you make that final decision about whether laser corrective surgery is right for you.
 Here are the top 5 questions that nearsighted people have about LASIK, courtesy of the team at Sambursky Laser Eye Center: